mhuzaifadev/deep-learning-masterclass/README.md

 <tr>
   <td>
     <b>Boltzman Machine</b><br>
-A Boltzmann machine (also called stochastic Hopfield network with hidden units or Sherrington–Kirkpatrick model with external field or stochastic Ising-Lenz-Little model) is a type of stochastic recurrent neural network.
+A Boltzmann machine (also called a stochastic Hopfield network with hidden units or Sherrington–Kirkpatrick model with external field or stochastic Ising-Lenz-Little model) is a type of stochastic recurrent neural network.
 It is a Markov random field.</td>
   <td>
     <img src = "https://upload.wikimedia.org/wikipedia/commons/7/7a/Boltzmannexamplev1.png" height = 90>
   </td>